VoronDesign/VoronUsers/printer_mods/OboMaker3D/C17-EXT-MINI/README.md

 ## Carbon

 WARNING : Although the C17-EXT does not return treated air to the printer enclosure, use Acid-free Activated Carbon (Coconuts for example : amazon) !

+# Credits

+The C17-EXT-MINI Activated Carbon Filter was modelled in [Fusion 360](http://autodesk.com).

 ## Contributing